Michael Karoli: Early life

 Michael Karoli was born 29 April 1948 in Straubing, Bavaria, to Susanne and Hermann Karoli.
-The year of his birth, Hermann "had just been freed after testifying in the Nuremberg Trials" and Pohl trial.
-Hermann had been a member of the Waffen-SS and fought on the Eastern Front during the WWII.
-After Herman got shot in his lung, he was moved back to Berlin, where he headed the audit department of the Berlin administrative centre until the end of the war.
+The year of his birth, his father Hermann "had just been freed after testifying in the Nuremberg Trials" and Pohl trial.
+Hermann had been a member of the Waffen-SS and fought on the Eastern Front during World War II.
+After Hermann got shot in the lung, he was moved back to Berlin, where he headed the audit department of the Berlin administrative centre until the end of the war.
 In 1943, Hermann married Susanne who had worked as a film editor.
 After the trials, Hermann and his brother Richard established an accounting company based in Essen, and in 1971 Der Spiegel magazine called Karoli one of the "most influential consultants to West German companies".

 Growing up, Michael Karoli learned banjo, violin, cello, and electric guitar.
 Karoli familiarized himself with a wide range of music from classical and Romani music to swing and blues.
 While attending boarding school in St Gallen, Switzerland, he started a band with his school friends playing modern jazz, and by the mid-sixties switched to rock, pop, and soul music emerging from Britain and US.

 In 1966, Karoli befriended his guitar teacher Holger Czukay, introducing Czukay to the contemporary rock music of The Beatles, Velvet Underground, and Frank Zappa.
-They played with rock pianist Tony Ashton and several members of his band, Remo Four, proposing him an idea to form an experimental band, but didn't followed through.
+They played with rock pianist Tony Ashton and several members of his band, Remo Four, proposing him an idea to form an experimental band, but didn't follow through.
 When Michael was finishing school, Czukay was fired from the Institut auf dem Rosenberg, as Czukay explained, "for being too … er … intriguing!"